hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 ### fees

 There is a fee per each token issued, which the issuing account or smart contract must pay.
-The issuer can choose to pay the fee in one of several different regular Steem Engine token types.
+The issuer can choose to pay the fee in one of several different regular Hive Engine token types.
 Initially, such fees will be payable in ENG or PAL.
 The issuance fee is calculated as follows:

 ``fee = base fee + ((base fee) x (number of data properties))``